Lab 2: Data Visualisation I

 Prelude

-Discuss these 4 visualisations with your group members
+Then, discuss these 4 visualisations with your group members:

 • What is problematic?